Code of Student Rights and Responsibilities

-First Violation: Participation in CASICS education program; fine; Level Two Probation for a period of one year; Level One Probation for one year following the previous probation; and parental notification, as allowed under FERPA regulations.
+Second Violation: Participation in CASICS education program, University Housing probation for one (1) year; and/or Level One Probation for a period of one (1) year; and Parental notification, as allowed under FERPA regulations.

 - Use or Possession of a Controlled Substance Other Than Marijuana:

-First Violation: Participation in CASICS education program; fine; parental notification, as allowed under FERPA regulations, Level Two Probation for a period of two years; and any additional consequence as deemed appropriate by the conduct officer.
+First Violation: Fine; Parental notification, as allowed under FERPA regulations, Level Two Probation for a period of two (2) years; and any additional Consequence as deemed appropriate by the Conduct Officer.

-Second Violation: Separation from the university for one year (e.g. suspension or denial of privileges to re-enroll) and parental notification, as allowed under FERPA regulations.
+Second Violation: Separation from the University for one (1) year (e.g., suspension or denial of privileges to re-enroll) and Parental notification, as allowed under FERPA regulations.